songniy/DeployingNodePython/README.md

 npm run python-install

-For Windows:
+For Windows Users:

 npm run build-watch-client

 npm run start-server
-Then go to localhost:8080

 For All Others:

 npm run start-dev

+Then go to localhost:8080

 ## To Deploy
 If you are new to deploying, I highly suggest going to to his medium article to get explanations: